What Is Domain Reputation and How Can You Improve It?

 Sender Score

-Sender Score is a free domain and IP lookup service that will give you a score from 0 to 100 for your domain reputation.
-This score is calculated with data from the Validity Data Network, which aggregates domain reputation data from over 80 email and mail security providers.
+Sender Score gives your domain a score from 0 to 100, calculated using data from the Validity Data Network, which aggregates signals from over 80 email and mail security providers.

-With Sender Score, you can also check if your domain has been added to any blocklists, check the validity of contacts in your lists, and benchmark your reputation score against other senders in your industry.
+You can also check for blocklist listings, validate contacts in your list, and benchmark your score against other senders in your industry.

 Talos Intelligence